lisa-lumos/the-odin-project/1-foundations/04-js-basics.md

 - As a rule of thumb, when we need to declare a function, the first thing to consider is Function Declaration
 - Arrow functions can be used in the same way as Function Expressions.

+## Problem Solving
+The best way to improve your problem solving ability is by building experience by making lots and lots of programs.
+The more practice you have the better you’ll be prepared to solve real world problems.

+Many beginners try to solve the big problem in one go.
+Don’t do this.
+If the problem is sufficiently complex, you’ll get yourself tied in knots and make life a lot harder for yourself.
+Decomposing problems into smaller and easier to solve subproblems is a much better approach.
+Decomposition is the main way to deal with complexity, making problems easier and more approachable to solve and understand.

+“If you can’t explain something in simple terms, you don’t understand it.” — Richard Feynman

+“Just when you think you’ve successfully navigated one obstacle, another emerges.
+But that’s what keeps life interesting.
+Life is a process of breaking through these impediments — a series of fortified lines that we must break through.
+Each time, you’ll learn something.
+Each time, you’ll develop strength, wisdom, and perspective.
+Each time, a little more of the competition falls away.
+Until all that is left is you: the best version of you.” — Ryan Holiday (The Obstacle is the Way)

+## Understanding Errors